sonic-net/sonic-mgmt/docs/testplan/chassis-lag-test-plan.md

 ### Pass/Fail Criteria
 *  Verify on THE line card that the  LAG is deleted from LAG in local ASIC_DB and APPL_DB
-*  Verify on ANY line card the LAG is removed from SYSTEM_LAG_MEMBER_TABLE in CHASSIS_APPL_DB
+*  Verify on ANY line card the LAG is removed from SYSTEM_LAG_TABLE in CHASSIS_APP_DB
 *  Verify on ALL line cards that the LAG is deleted from the ASIC_DB

 ## Test Case 3.
 Dynamic addition of a LAG MEMBER via CLI

 ### Test Objective
-Verify that when a LAG MEMBER is dynamically added via CLI on an ASIC to an existing LAG, new member is populated in remote ASIC_DB.
+Verify that when a LAG MEMBER is dynamically added via CLI on an ASIC, new member is populated in remote ASIC_DB.

 ### Test Steps
 * On any ASIC, add a LAG and LAG_MEMBERS (We can use existing portchannel members to add in new LAG)